Bronze drum: Shizaishan drum

+A large number of Heger I drums were excavated in Yunnan and Guangxi such as Shizhaishan (1975) and Shaguo (1983) are referred to as Shizhaishan type drums.
+The Shizaishan tradition of Heger I type evolved from pre-Heger I type, having the same distribution areas of southern China and northern Vietnam.
+Unlike Đông Sơn, this tradition disappeared as early as in 1st century BC.
+After this, southern China experienced a period with few bronze drums.

 Heger II (Li-Lao drum)

 Li-Lao drums, named after the Li people from Hainan, are classified by Franz Heger as type II to distinguish with the Dian-Dong Son drums (Heger I).
 Li-Lao drums were found in Guangdong, Guangxi, the Red River Delta and the Muong hills.
 The Li-Lao drums are known for their large diameters and sizes and frogs figures.
 However, decorations on Li-Lao drums are much lesser and impressive than their predecessor.
-The drums are still being used by some Muong communities.
+The drums are still being used by ethnic Zhuang and Yao in Guangxi as well as some Muong communities.

 Heger III (Karen drums)

 Karen drums a decorated with 12-pointed stars and two pairs of frogs on the tympanum surface.
 They are found in Vietnam, Laos, Thailand, Myanmar and Yunnan.
 They are still being used by the Karenni people as rain drums.

 Heger IV

 Heger IV drums are found in China and Vietnam, they are sometimes decorated by Earthly Branches animals and other Chinese elements.